 b) If all required UMP participants in the household are not in compliance with the ITSPs and other UMP program provisions, but are otherwise in compliance with all other terms of the lease, the CHA will effect an Administrative Transfer for the family to another CHA non-UMP public housing development.

-c) The Upward Mobility Counselor(s), and others as identified, may in absolute and sole discretion evaluate individual extenuating circumstances and grant adjustments accordingly.
+c) The Upward Mobility Coach(s), and others as identified, may in absolute and sole discretion evaluate individual extenuating circumstances and grant adjustments accordingly.

 Southeast Tennessee Human Resource Agency Program (SETHRA)